Prior to reading the novel, I cam across several reviews of Dan Simmons’ 2011 novel Flashback. I was struck by the number of times I came

 demons, but the overall effect on his life is the same self-destructive PI

-most cherishes, Bottom makes for both classic Chandler-esque and contemporary
+most cherishes, Bottom makes for both a classic Chandler-esque and contemporary

 anti-hero.